-AR EAS TO PROBE E, VIDENCE EXPECTED 2.1 2.1 Does the Business Case continue to demonstrate business need and contribution to the organisation's business strategy? • Continued confirmation that the project will meet business need (including confirmation that priorities remain unchanged where any external factors might have an effect) - Confirmation that the objectives and desired outputs of the project are still aligned with the programme to which it contributes, if appropriate • Are the 'five cases' (Strategic, Economic, Commercial, Financial and Management) well-articulated and compliant with Treasure NIU Better Business Case guidance?
-2.2 Is the preferred way forward still appropriate? • Continued confirmation of the way forward, supported by assessment based on indicative assumptions about factors such as interdependencies with other programmes and projects, reliance on partners to deliver, availability of internal resources etc. 2.3 Is the proposed arrangement likely to achieve whole-life value for money? - Bases for calculating costs (value of requirements) and comparison of delivery approaches (e.g. tenders) agreed with key stakeholders • Updated Business Case on the basis of the full project definition, market assessment and initial benefits plan Delivery strategy reflected in Business Case • Examination of sensitivities and financial implications of handling major risks; assessment of their effect on project return • Projects that are not designed to achieve a financial return should include comparisons with similar successful projects, to assess the potential to achieve value for money and to set targets.
+ARI EAS TO PROBE EVIDENCE EXPECTED 2.1 2.1 Does the Business Case continue to demonstrate business need and contribution to the organisation's Business Strategy?
+Continued confirmation that the project will meet business need (including confirmation that priorities remain unchanged where any external factors might have an effect) Confirmation that the objectives and desired outputs of the project are still aligned with the organisation and any the programme to which it contributes ■ Are the 'five cases' (Strategic, Economic, Commercial, Financial and Management) well-articulated and compliant with Treasury Better Business Case (BBC) guidance?
+2.2 Is the preferred way forward still appropriate? ■ Continued confirmation of the way forward, supported by assessment based on indicative assumptions about factors such as interdependencies with other programmes and projects, reliance on partners to deliver, availability of internal resources etc. Implications of the requirements thoroughly considered (e.g. ensuring take-up of new services by the citizen), with contingency plans for phasing out current ways of providing the service.
+2.3 Is the proposed arrangement likely to achieve whole-life value for Bases for calculating costs (value of requirements) and comparison of delivery approaches (e.g. tenders) agreed with key stakeholders money? ■ Updated Business Case on the basis of the full project definition, market assessment and initial benefits plan • Delivery strategy reflected in Business Case cost estimates Examination of sensitivities and financial implications of handling major risks; assessment of their effect on project return Projects that are not designed to achieve a financial return should include comparisons with similar successful projects, to assess the potential to achieve value for money and to set targets.